Global Wound Care Market 2011-2015 New Report

-Naperville, IL -- (SBWIRE) -- 11/09/2012 -- Analysts forecast the Global Wound Care market to grow at a CAGR of 5.3 percent over the period 2011-2015.
+Naperville, IL -- (SBWIRE) -- 11/19/2012 -- Global Wound Care market to grow at a CAGR of 5.3 percent over the period 2011-2015.
 One of the key factors contributing to this market growth is the increase in aging population.
 The Global Wound Care market has also been witnessing the trend of increasing demand for combination dressings.
 However, the intense competition among vendors could pose a challenge to the growth of this market.

 The Global Wound Care Market 2011-2015, has been prepared based on an in-depth market analysis with inputs from industry experts.
 The report covers the Americas, and the EMEA and APAC regions; it also covers the Global Wound Care market landscape and its growth prospects in the coming years.
 The report also includes a discussion of the key vendors operating in this market.